- How To Write A Resume

 Marvel Studios, LLC; Burbank, CA

-Content Writer and Stan Lee Personal Bodyguard; Contract (July – Dec 2017)Note: When listing multiple projects under the same company, remember that you only need to list the company’s name and address a single time.
+Content Writer and Personal Bodyguard to Stan Lee; Contract (July – Dec 2017)Note: When listing multiple projects under the same company, you only need to mention the company’s name and address once.

 -